sparks-alec/QSpotify/README.md

 3- Navigate to the `Spotify Config` Cue List

-4- Change the Q Name of the `SPOTPATH` cue to reflect the path to the `QSpotify_1.1.scpt` fileon your computer.
+4- Change the Q Name of the `SPOTPATH` cue to reflect the path to the `QSpotify_1.1.scpt` file on your computer.
 This .scpt file was included in the downloaded repository.
 This path should be colon-separated.
 EX: `Macintosh HD:Users:Me:Desktop:QSpotify:QSpotify_1.1.scpt`

 A paid version of QLab is mostly necessary for QSpotify, becuase saved Script cues cannot be loaded with the free version.